How To Step Up Your Christmas Party This Year: 2020 Edition

 Also, consider adding a photo booth!
 Set up an area decorated for photo posing and throw in a few props to hold or wear.

 As the host, also remember to have fun, don’t go through all the work to set up an amazing party and then forget to enjoy it!

-Make sure you have parking available for everyone, if not let them know where they can park close by (this is good to let people know ahead of time instead of the day of).
+Make sure you have parking available for everyone; if not, let them know where they can park close by.
+It would be good to let people know ahead of time instead of the day-of.

 Throwing a Christmas party that involves all of these will bring meaningful memories for all of your guests and bring them back wanting more every year.

 Start planning and host the best Christmas party ever!